myles/2015-11-08-Take-a-Stroll-in-the-Bazaar/presentation.md

 ---

+# [fit] Issue Tracker

+^ Go for keeping track of issues and feature requests you create and recive.

+^ Also good for you contributors to see where they can start.

+---

+# [fit] 5

+---

+# [fit] Changelog

+^ Keep a changelog of changes that are made pre release.

+---

+# [fit] 6

+---

 # [fit] Continuous Integration

 ^ Now that you have your unit tests you should have some automative way of testing your code and any PRs you might receive.